As you write your novel, you will definitely break them into chapters.

 Take for example, I included a time-related number, phrase or word in all the chapter titles of my Countdowner trilogy.
 Luckily, these chapter titles make sense and also aptly describe what happens in those specific chapters.

-On the other hand, I can’t do this for my current WIP.
-I try to include some words or phrases that have a special meaning in this world I created.
+On the other hand, I can’t do this for my Asphodelus trilogy.
+I try to include some words or phrases that have a special meaning in this ghostly world.
 But I can’t do it for all chapter titles.
 Only some of them.

 Thus, it really depends if you can come up with appropriate chapter titles that tie back to your book title and whether you can do this consistently throughout your book and entire series.